 If your dog goes out far, then encourage them back to shore using treats.
 This will tell your dog that they can always come back to the shore whenever they want, and they are going to be rewarded if they do so!
 Of course, you should also be giving your dog a delicious treat and a ton of praise once they start swimming for the first time.

 Play With Your Dog

 As your dog starts to become a more proficient swimmer, you can play with them in the water.
-Throw a frisbee into the water and get them to retrieve it, etc. You can put their new found swimming skills to the test!
-Some dog owners will even do some water sports with their furry friend!
+Throw a frisbee into the water and get them to retrieve it, etc. You can put their newfound swimming skills to the test!
+Some dog owners will even do some water sports with their furry friends!

 The Best Training Program For Beagles

 If you haven’t trained your beagle properly, then this is the perfect time to start.
 Whatever bad behavior your shepherd has, whether it’s barking at night or other bad behaviors, using the right training program is the key to having an obedient and happy pup.

 The training program I love and highly recommend is Brain Training For Dogs.

 With Brain Training For Dogs, you’ll save yourself a ton of time and effort.
 Instead of banging your head against the wall trying to figure out why your dog won’t listen, you’ll follow a path that has been tried, tested, and, most importantly, that’s given proven results.
 Not to mention that you’ll be able to fit the course around your schedule, not fit your schedule around a trainer or obedience class.